mlrun/mlrun/docs/install/remote.md

 ### Load the configuration and credential environmental variables from file

-You can load the env via config file when working from remote (e.g. via Pycharm).
+You can load the env via config file when working from remote (e.g. via PyCharm).

 Example env file: